Mark Hughes: Southampton

 On 14 March 2018, Hughes succeeded Mauricio Pellegrino as manager of relegation-threatened Premier League club Southampton, signing a short-term contract for the remainder of the 2017–18 season.
 His first game was a 2–0 win at Wigan Athletic in an FA Cup quarter final.
 On 25 May 2018, after a season that saw the Saints retain their Premier League status, the club announced that Hughes had signed a new three-year contract.
 His assistants, Mark Bowen and Eddie Niedzwiecki, also signed long-term contracts with the club.

 Despite a number of positive signings in the summer transfer window, Southampton made a poor start to the 2018–19 season and on 2 December 2018, with the club 18th in the table, Hughes was dismissed.
 He was replaced by former RB Leipzig boss Ralph Hasenhüttl.

 Bradford City

 On 24 February 2022, Hughes was appointed manager of Bradford City on a deal until the summer of 2024.
 This was the first time he had managed a club outside the Premier League.

 Hughes was nominated for the League Two Manager of the Month award for September 2022 after Bradford went unbeaten in four matches.

+On 4 October 2023, Hughes was sacked as manager with Bradford sitting 18th in League Two.
+It was felt by the Bradford City players that Hughes was trying to shoehorn Premier League tactics into the League Two side, and this ultimately contributed to the lack of success in his second season.

+Carlisle United

+On 6 February 2025, Hughes was appointed head coach of League Two side Carlisle United.
+Two days later, he lost his first game in charge, with Carlisle defeated 2–1 at Grimsby Town.
+Carlisle were relegated with one game still to play at the end of the 2024–25 season.
+On 19 May 2025, it was confirmed that he would remain with the club for the 2025–26 season.

 Personal life

 Throughout his career, Hughes has been known by the nickname "Sparky" which he took from the comic of the same name.
 Hughes grew up supporting his hometown club, Wrexham.
-He was awarded an OBE in 2004.
-Hughes has two sons, Alex and Curtis, and a daughter, Xenna, who plays hockey for Wales.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 2004 Birthday Honours for services to football.
+Hughes has been married to his wife Jill since the mid-1980s.
+They have two sons, Alex and Curtis, and a daughter, Xenna, who plays hockey for Wales.
 Hughes wrote his autobiography in 1990 entitled Sparky – Barcelona, Bayern and Back.